TMElyralab/MusePose/README.md

 # Overview
 `MusePose-v1` is a diffusion-based virtual human video generation framework, which

-1. generates video of the charactor in a `reference_image` under the pose given by a `reference_pose_video`
+1. generates video of the character in a reference image under the pose given by a reference pose video
-1. `pose aligment` code whichs modifyes the pose video given the charactor in an image
+1. `pose aligment` code that **SIGNIFICANTLY** helps to maintain the character in an image.
+It modifies the pose of an input video given the character in an image.
-1. checkpoint available trained on the UBC fashion video dataset and an internal authorized dataset, with an resotion of `768 x 768` and `48` frames.
+1. checkpoint available trained on the UBC fashion video dataset and an internal authorized dataset, with an resotion of `512 x 512` and `48` frames.
 1. training codes.